Contains the active ingredient cyproterone (as cyproterone acetate)

 What GenRx Cyproterone 50 mg looks like

-White to off white, round tablets with 50 engraved over a breakline on one side, plain on the other side.
+White round tablets engraved 50 with a breakline on one side, plain on the other side.

 * Not all strengths, pack types and/or pack sizes may be available.